OpenAgentsInc/onyx/docs/wallet-store.md

 - SecureStorageService: Mnemonic storage
 - TransactionModel: Transaction data structure

+## Type Safety Notes

+1. The store uses proper type casting with `as unknown as IWalletStore` in actions to maintain type safety while allowing necessary type conversions.
+2. Balance properties match the breezService API exactly (balanceSat, pendingSendSat, pendingReceiveSat).
+3. Transaction array methods (clear, replace, push) are properly typed in the interfaces.

 ## Best Practices

 1. Always use the most specific interface for actions